MITLibraries/dome-reports/README.md

 ## SQLite database imports

-The SQLite database "drp.db" contains tables for the Dome Community and Collection entities which are the standard DSpace containers for repository items.
+The SQLite production database "drp_prod.db" contains tables for the Dome Community and Collection entities which are the standard DSpace containers for repository items.
 For reporting purposes it is useful to maintain additional data for these entities.
-The fields for parallel SQLite tables are:
+The fields for these SQLite tables are:

 #### Community
 ```